 [Child's Name]

-For a truly remarkable [year]!
-Over the past twelve months, you [specific accomplishment #1, e.g., learned to wake up on your own every morning], [specific accomplishment #2, e.g., jumped rope 50 times in a row], and [specific accomplishment #3, e.g., were always kind to your classmates].
-Each of these achievements shows how much you have grown.
-We cannot wait to see what you accomplish next!
+For a remarkable [year]!
+You [specific accomplishment #1], [specific accomplishment #2], and [specific accomplishment #3].
+Each one shows how much you have grown.
+We cannot wait to see what comes next.

 [Date] | From your biggest fans, [Family Names]